sideprotocol/ibcswap/doc/SingleDeposit.md

 ```

 conclusion:
-when the amount of single deposit increase, the difference increases as well. we need set a upper limit. say single deposit amount / pools.amount <= 1%
+when the amount of single deposit increase, the difference increases as well. we need set a upper limit.

+Is `single deposit amount / pools.amount <= 1%` Ok?